 Wild strawberries can be found growing along the edges of fields and woods, on roadsides, and even in backyards.

-You may have seen birds flitting between the blooms and fruits of these plants and wondered, “Are wild strawberries part of a balanced diet for birds?”
+You may have seen birds flitting between the blooms and fruits of these plants and wondered, “can birds eat strawberries?” or “are wild strawberries part of a balanced diet for birds?”

 These are great questions!
 Let’s take a look at the facts about birds and strawberries.